MrMidnight0/WPR381_Project/README.md

-## Available Scripts
+## WELCOME TO THE WEATHER APP

-In the project directory, you NEED to run:
+## In the project directory, you NEED to run:

 ### `npm start` In the backend Directory